 Although ureaplasma can easily be treated, it can stay unrecognised for months because it rarely shows any symptoms.
 It's been found that, if left untreated, ureaplasma can be associated with infertility, premature or still birth, non-specific urethritis, chorioamnionitis, meningitis and pneumonia.
 If ureaplasma has been left untreated for several months, it can spread to other parts of your body and damage your joints, nerves and muscles.
 As mentioned, ureaplasma can be effectively treated, ensuring that these health problems can be successfully avoided.

-Ureaplasma is a completely avoidable condition, and can be prevented by adhering to the following methods:
+Ureaplasma is a completely avoidable condition and can be prevented by adhering to the following methods:

 At this current moment in time, the only method available to effectively treat ureaplasma is prescription medication.
 A simple course of antibiotics can be used to successfully treat this condition.

-Doxycycline is usually taken as a week-long course to treat ureaplasma.
-However, Azithromycin is taken as a single dose treatment, although it may take up to seven days for the infection to be entirely treated.
-You have a higher chance of successfully treating the infection if you start a course of antibiotics straight away.
 Even if your symptoms disappear before you finish your course of antibiotics, you should always ensure you take the full course, to prevent the infection from returning.